Triple J: Music and identity

-In the station's early years, Triple J primarily played alternative rock and pop rock, but the range of music programmed was far wider than its commercial rivals, encompassing both mainstream and alternative rock and pop, experimental and electronic music, progressive rock, funk, soul, disco, reggae, and the emerging ambient, punk and new wave genres of the late 1970s.
-Today, the station mostly plays modern rock, alt-pop, hip-hop and electronic music.
+In the station's early years, Triple J primarily played alternative rock and pop rock, but the range of music programmed was far wider than its commercial rivals, and included experimental and electronic music, progressive rock, funk, soul, disco, reggae, and the emerging punk and new wave genres of the late 1970s.
+Triple J's specialist music programs showcased music rarely heard on Australian radio, like world music, Japanese pop (Nippi Rock Shop), and ambient music (Ambience).
+Meanwhile avant-garde programs like Sunday Afternoon at the Movies, Watching the Radio With The TV Off and Shipbuilding For Pleasure blended interviews and location sound recordings to create layered narratives.

-Triple J initially positioned itself as a "punk" brand due to its fringe and often controversial music programming.
+Triple J initially positioned itself as a punk brand due to its fringe and often controversial music programming.
 The first song played on the station, "You Just Like Me 'Cos I'm Good in Bed" by Skyhooks, was banned from other Australian broadcasters due to its salacious content.
 The station had also been playing N.W.A's protest song "Fuck tha Police" for six months before ABC management caught on, who banned it in 1990.
-As a result, Triple J staff went on strike and put the group's song "Express Yourself" on continuous play for 24 hours, playing it roughly 82 times in a row.
+As a result, Triple J staff went on strike and played "Express Yourself" for 24 hours straight.

+As of 2024, the station mostly plays alternative pop, surf rock, indie rock, modern rock and rap music.
+Its weekly specialist music programs include the Hip Hop Show, Core (heavy metal, hardcore and punk), Prism (alt-pop, K-pop and J-pop), Soul Ctrl (neo soul and R&B) and Country Club (country and folk).
+Meanwhile, House Party and Mix Up feature live DJ mixes.

+Triple J is frequently criticised for its evolving music programming; it has been described as Australia's "most discussed, divisive station", and that it's a "national pastime" to critique the broadcaster.
+Observers say the station has lost its punk identity by playing more international pop stars, and playing it too safe with its music programming.
+Music writer Shaad D'Souza wrote that Billie Eilish's win in the Hottest 100 of 2019 was an outcome "unthinkable even a few years earlier".